 The team also wrote a program called InDaT (Intersystem Data Translator) which decrypted and copied all of the data stored on a Ultima system running Panoramic Doors to an external drive without encoding it.
 If you had an existing system you wanted to put PUPS on you ran this first to get your data safely copied off the system.

 When the PUPS DVDs were released InLet were only able to confirm that a system which had PUPS installed worked better and faster while it didn’t use SCIdN or VILUS and you weren’t able to load Panoramic Doors onto the system afterwards.
 They were very upset by this.
 They tried everything they could to reverse engineer the PUPS code, and were unsuccessful.
 But, unbeknownst to them there was worse to happen.
 The full PUPS code was prepared and ready for release by February 2016, but it wasn’t released to the general public until 1st October 2016.

 While these teams were writing PUPS Zombie had a select group of TROLLs who worked on a special virus and established a special server farm for him.
 The virus was designed to take advantage of the design faults of Doors and the Ultima Command Sets.

-This process wasn’t efficient and required the system to use more and more resources with each new release.
-Conversely, Penguin did a rewrite every time they made significant changes to their code, keeping it tight and effective in resource use; it was this waste of resources by Doors that made Penguin look so good, because it left so much more of the resources for use by the applications.
+This process wasn’t efficient and it required the system to use more and more resources with each new release.
+Conversely, Penguin did a rewrite every time they made significant changes to their code to keep it tight and effective in resource use; it was this waste of resources by Doors that made Penguin look so good because it left so much more of the system resources for use by the applications.